 How is BAC Measured and What Impacts Results?

 Blood alcohol content is measured via a blood, breath, or urine test.
 It measures the amount of alcohol per 1,000 parts of blood.
 A BAC of .08 (.05 in Utah) is legally impaired.
 However, people start to feel the effect of alcohol at just .02 percent BAC.
 Judgment is impaired, and you are easily distracted and not able to keep up with tasks.

 Many things can impact your BAC and how you metabolize alcohol, such as:

-- Drinking on an empty stomach - With nothing to absorb it, alcohol will hit your system fast.
+With nothing to absorb it, alcohol will hit your system fast.
 If your stomach is full of food, it helps keep the alcohol you drink in your stomach longer, preventing it from spreading as quickly through your bloodstream.
 This is why those who drink on an empty stomach feel the effects of alcohol more quickly.

-- Time - Everyone metabolizes alcohol differently, but spreading out your drinks throughout the night will keep your BAC lower than if you drank them in a short time.
+Everyone metabolizes alcohol differently, but spreading out your drinks throughout the night will keep your BAC lower than if you drank them in a short time.

-- Hydration - Many people advocate alternating water with alcoholic beverages.
+Many people advocate alternating water with alcoholic beverages.
 Not only does this help you stay hydrated, but it also forces you to space out your drinks.
 This can help keep your BAC within a safe range.

-- Breathing pattern - Holding your breath or hyperventilating (breathing very rapidly) can impact your test results.
+Holding your breath or hyperventilating (breathing very rapidly) can impact your test results.

-- Medication - Prescription medications or other recreational drugs can interact with alcohol and cause you to be more impacted by drinking.
+Prescription medications or other recreational drugs can interact with alcohol and cause you to be more impacted by drinking.